hamza3256/Micromorpher/presentation/exchangeCurrency.md

 ## Presentation Objectives

 1. Introduce the ShareLab team at Sussex
-2. Give a brief overview of IoT and blockchain
+2. Give an overview of IoT and blockchain technology
-3. Describe some IoT, blockchain based sharing economy scenarios
+3. Look at what's involved with distributed application development
-4. Give an overview of distributed application development
+4. Describe some IoT and blockchain based sharing economy scenarios
-5. Draw some conclusions about the IoT and blockchain technology
+5. Draw some conclusions about IoT and blockchain technology

 # The ShareLab Team